NexusNation/Documentation/Rules/TTT.md

 	11. If a player does not say "name KOS", or , "KOS name", they cannot be KOS'd.
 	12. Players can call KOS on any other player as long as it is for a Traitorous act (Traitors can't call KOS on their T buddies).
 	13. Players cannot be KOS'd solely off of the guns they're holding or the location they're in.
+	14. Players can give 3 warnings to another to stop following, if they do not do so they are deemed KOS.
-	14. You may not encourage other players to RTV a map, though you may suggest maps to be voted on when it comes up.
+	15. You may not encourage other players to RTV a map, though you may suggest maps to be voted on when it comes up.

 3. ## Innocent/Detective Rules